-Report: Damon ‘Snacks’ Harrison asks for release from Seahawks, team will apparently grant it
+Report: Damon ‘Snacks’ Harrison asks for release from Seahawks, who will apparently grant it

 In another tweet, Harrison explained further: “Nobody is doing me wrong lol the team is investing in their future as they should.
 Winning and preparing for the future at the same time is rare.
 If you know me you know I find meaning in EVERYTHING.
 I was supposed to be here for the time I was here for a lot of reasons.”

-Seattle on Saturday activated Mone off of Injured Reserve and it appears Mone is going to be the third defensive tackle for Sunday’s NFC West showdown against the Rams behind the starting duo of Jarran Reed and Poona Ford with Seattle not going with a fourth.
+Seattle on Saturday activated Mone off injured reserve, and it appears Mone is going to be the third defensive tackle for Sunday’s NFC West showdown against the Rams behind the starting duo of Jarran Reed and Poona Ford, with Seattle not going with a fourth.

-Seattle has had just three true defensive tackles, or those who play on early and run-down situations, active all season —- Reed, Ford and Mone for the first eight games, and then Reed, Ford and Harrison after Mone sprained his ankle against Buffalo and went on Injured Reserve.
+Seattle has had just three true defensive tackles, or those who play on early and run-down situations, active all season — Reed, Ford and Mone for the first eight games, and then Reed, Ford and Harrison after Mone sprained his ankle against Buffalo and went on injured reserve.

 Mone played at least 15 snaps in each of the first eight games and as many as 30.
 Seattle added Harrison the week after Mone was hurt and he has played 18 or more snaps in every game since then with a high of 30 in Sunday’s 20-15 win over Washington.

-Seattle has 54 players on its active roster for Sunday’s game and needs to make six inactive to get to the limit of 48 with Harrison apparently having been set to be one of those.
+Seattle has 54 players on its active roster for Sunday’s game and needs to make six inactive to get to the limit of 48.
+Harrison apparently is set to be one of those.

 After weeks of speculation, Harrison officially signed with Seattle on Oct 7, but to its practice squad and not the active roster, which caught some by surprise given his pedigree — he was a first team All-Pro pick in 2016 and had 111 starts with the Jets, Giants and Lions in a career that began in 2012.

-But the Seahawks said he needed time to get in shape, and it also worked out roster-construction wise to leave him there until needed.
+But the Seahawks said he needed time to get in shape, and it also worked out for roster construction to leave him there until needed.
 He was needed when Mone went down against Buffalo.

 Harrison had nine tackles in six games for Seattle and forced a fumble against the Jets, playing 133 snaps overall.